-In Public In Particular (IPIP)
+In Public, In Particular (IPIP)

-Tuesday, 28th November - Friday, 1st December 2017
+Thursday, 30th November - Friday, 1st December 2017

 In Public, In Particular (IPIP) aims to develop and promote participatory art methods and situation specific art among European audiences.
 The main tools to reach these aims are audience research, public workshops and international street happenings which are carried through by artists and art students in close cooperation with street actors and the public of four European streets.